Rhapsody in August: Family and generations

 In Rhapsody in August, Kane is shown to model behavior for her grandchildren whereas her own children view her cynically as being old-fashioned.
 Professor of Japanese and cinema Linda Ehrlich sees the film's perspective as one that focuses on the extremes of age while reducing the middle generation (who were born and raised during the war and its aftermath) to caricature.
 She comments that Kurosawa connects children and the elderly to an idea of innocence which is associated with the theme of nature.
 To film scholar Stephen Prince, the growing connection of the younger generation to Kane advances their historical understanding and reconciliation, whereas Kane's assimilated Hawaiian older brother is thematically forgotten and the middle generation are condemned for their opportunism.
 Historian David Conrad writes of the connection between the generations and how Clark acts as a medium for growing international cultural exchange.
 Clark is able to play with his Japanese nieces and nephews, and shames his cousins by freely offering the wealth they sought to cajole from him.
 Because he is a nisei (second generation) hāfu, he represents a possibility for a new geopolitical and familial relationship in a world no longer bound by the framework of the Second World War and Cold War.

-Mitsuhiro Yoshimoto, in his study of Kurosawa's filmography, states that "the present is haunted by the past", examining how Kane's story about her brother's elopement and subsequent life in the forest near a large tree twisted by lightning is understood by her grandchildren who become taken with the image of the tree when they go searching for it.
-The grandchildren also tease one another, with Shinjiro being told he looks like Kane's youngest brother, and dresses up as a kappa as in a story Kane tells about this brother.
-Because of Kane's self-distancing from her memories, she only remembers just prior to his death, that her older brother did move to Hawaii, as a result family links take on a traumatic undertone.
+Mitsuhiro Yoshimoto, in his study of Kurosawa's filmography, states that "the present is haunted by the past."
+He examines how Kane recounts her youngest brother's elopement and subsequent life in the forest near a pair of cedar trees struck and twisted by lightning which she describes as appearing like "two lovers that had committed suicide" so evocatively that prompts her grandchildren to go searching for them.
+The grandchildren also tease one another and when Shinjiro is told he looks like Kane's youngest brother, he later dresses up like a kappa based on another story Kane relates about him.
+Because of Kane's self-distancing from her memories, she only remembers just prior to his death that her older brother moved to Hawaii.
+To Yoshimoto, the death of Kane's brother causes a traumatic reaction where her memories of both her husband and Suzujiro become confused with each other.
 Prince summarily describes the film's politics as metaphorical for being contained within the family, and not focused on the broader history of the war.
 Film scholar James Goodwin argues that the introduction of Clark, and his request to view the site where his uncle lost his life to the bomb, reintegrates the family unit and connects them to a social and psychological past.